 Refresh the water with regular room temperature tap water and your cutting should continue growing its roots.

-Also you don’t want to put a fertilizer in the water at this stage.
+Also, you don’t want to put fertilizer in the water at this stage.
 Regular tap water contains enough minerals for the plant to grow new roots.